"We travel not to escape life, but for life not to escape us." - anonymous

 • Getting there - Reine is an incredibly picturesque fishing village and an excellent location to stay as you explore.

-• Reine is located 125 km west of the Svolvær Airport and 9 km east of Moskenes-(the port of arrival for the ferry from Bodø).
-The village is on Hwy E10, the scenic route across the Lofoten Islands.
+• Reine is 125 km west of Svolvær Airport and 9 km east of Moskenes, where the ferry from Bodø arrives.
+The village is on Highway E10, the main road through the Lofoten Islands.

-• By Ferry - Bodø is the main point of departure for the ferry to the Lofoten Islands.
-Taking the ferry saves significant time compared to driving.
-The port of arrival at Moskenes is 10 km west of Reine.
+• By ferry - Bodø is the main departure point for ferries to the Lofoten Islands.
+The ferry is much faster than driving.
+You arrive at Moskenes, 10 km west of Reine.

 • By Air - The Lofoten Islands are serviced with frequent daily flights from Oslo (3 hrs., many with layover in Bodø).